Bangkok·Day Trips

 The upper tiers of Erawan — progressively quieter, progressively more beautiful.
 Tier 7 has some of the clearest, most still water in Thailand.

 The trail runs 1.5 kilometres from the park entrance to the seventh tier, gaining about 120 metres of elevation.
 It is a real jungle trail — exposed roots, stepping stones across streams, rope handholds on the steeper sections.
-Not difficult for anyone of reasonable fitness.
-Also genuinely beautiful: the forest closes in, the sound of the falls grows and fades and grows again as you move through it, the temperature drops as you climb into the canopy.

 Three hours at the park gives most groups enough time to reach tier 7 at a comfortable pace and still swim at multiple levels on the way down.
+This is why the private tour allocates three hours — the industry standard of two hours is not enough.

 Optional Add-On: Sai Yok Elephant Park — The Ethical Elephant Sanctuary on the River Kwai